Private Equity Initiative

 Course Description

-The Venture Capital Leadership course explores the role venture capital plays in the private capital ecosystem through in class conversations with industry leaders and case discussions.
-The course offers students the opportunity to examine current topics impacting the venture capital industry, learn about the various providers of start-up, seed, early, and late-stage capital, explore why limited partners allocate to this asset class, and evaluate the similarities and differences between venture capital and corporate venture capital.
-We will also discuss how venture capitalists engage with their portfolio companies, providing not only capital, but also assistance to help build successful businesses.
-Throughout the course we will consider themes such as how private capital investments are different from investing in the public capital markets, how to be selective when evaluating investment opportunities, and how venture capital impacts the economy.
+The Venture Capital Leadership course explores the role venture capital plays in the private capital ecosystem through case discussions and in class conversations with industry leaders.
+The course offers students the opportunity to examine current topics impacting the venture capital industry, learn about the various providers of start-up, seed, early, and late-stage capital, explore how funds are raised and why limited partners allocate to this asset class, and evaluate the similarities and differences between venture capital and corporate venture capital.
+We will also discuss how venture capitalists select investments, engage with their portfolio companies in an attempt to add value, and pursue a liquidity event to return invested capital and profits to their limited partners.
+Throughout the course we will consider themes such as how private capital investments are different from investing in the public capital markets, how to be selective when evaluating investment opportunities, the role of failure in venture capital, and how venture capital impacts the economy.

 Course Objectives